muratk3n/thirdwave/en/README.md

 ---

-We all look like Sub Zero from the Mortal Kombat these days.
+We all look like Sub Zero from *Mortal Kombat* these days.

 ---